PennyLaneAI/catalyst/doc/dev/autograph.rst

             x = x ** 2
         return x ** 3

-Instead of utilizing an early return statement, use the following approach instead:
+Instead of utilizing a return statement, use the following approach instead:

 .. code-block:: python